rackerlabs/technical-blog/_posts/2013-08-08-continuous-integration.markdown

 Getting to continuous delivery of quality code that actually works in production relies on continuous integration: a system for testing code incrementally and frequently.

 Continuous integration is both a toolchain and a discipline.
 It’s less about the specific tooling, though, and more about the practice of continually integrating changes so the system can catch errors and failures while they’re still small and manageable.
-Your continuous integration system is what gives your team enough confidence in its code to ship frequently.<!--More-->
+Your continuous integration system is what gives your team enough confidence in its code to ship frequently.<!-- more -->

 The continuous integration system is necessarily complex, spanning the development, test and staging environments.
 For the sysadmin, provisioning, configuring and maintaining these environments — and making sure they accurately reflect the production environment — can look like a Sisyphean task.